mefengl/what-i-read/README.md

 https://docs.google.com/document/u/0/d/1q0VulPvi1awazH4EAsScXw3kqWHM-GAbBGY6IQzSV70 , "We take lessons in running datacenters from crypto miners, not traditional cloud providers."

 https://web.archive.org/web/20170615060422/https://www.apple.com/hotnews/thoughts-on-flash , Steve also care about software, of course

+http://paulgraham.com/ds.html , At first, only the creator desires others to use the product.